PrinceOfBorgo/travel-rs/README.md

 Here are some detailed examples of how to use the bot to manage expenses for a group trip:

-1.  **Adding Travelers:**
+1.  **Adding Travelers**:

     A group of friends, Alice, Bob, and Charles, are organizing a trip.
-Add them using `/addtraveler` command:
+Add them using the `/addtraveler` command:

     ```
     User: /addtraveler Alice